Follow us on Instagram @moonhoneytravelers for hiking and travel inspiration!

 Passo Giau to Mondeval is a moderate out-and-back hike starting at Passo Giau.
 This hike leads to the sprawling bowl-shaped Mondeval plateau, located in the UNESCO System Pelmo – Croda da Lago.
 Highlights of this trail are the views of Lastoni di Formin, Croda da Lago, and Mount Pelmo, the Lago delle Baste photo spot, and the archeological burial site of Mondeval de Sora.

-Hikes in the Sexten Dolomites
+Sexten Dolomites Hikes

 Tre Cime di Lavaredo Circuit Trail is a gorgeous, but extremely busy, hiking path that circuits the famous Three Peaks of the Sexten Dolomites.
 This 9.7 km trail commences at Rifugio Auronzo, accessible by both bus and car, at the top of the Auronzo toll road.
 New regulations mandate that drivers must pre-book toll road access.